Rank-one Boolean tensor factorization and the multilinear polytope: Statements of recovery guarantees

-The recovery thresholds of the two LP relaxations for rank-one BTF together with rank-one BTF are depicted in \cref{figure1}: the addition of flower inequalities significantly improves the recovery properties of the LP relaxation.
+The recovery thresholds of the two LP relaxations for rank-one BTF together with rank-one BTF are depicted in \cref{figure1}: as the recovery threshold of Corollary~1 serves as an upper bound for the recovery threshold of standard LP, we conclude that the addition of flower inequalities significantly improves the recovery properties of the LP relaxation.

 We conclude this section by observing that the parameter $p$ is not an input to our LP relaxation schemes.
 Hence, the knowledge of such parameter is not necessary for our recovery guarantees, which is an important and desirable property.
+Moreover, to obtain recovery guarantees we do not make any assumption on how the ground truth tensor $\bar \W$ was generated.